KireinaHoro/jsteward.moe/content/Networking/jsteward-tech-internal-network-design.md

 ## Preface

-As the number of machines that belong to me increase gradually, it has become a necessity to connect the machines together with secure, reliable tunnels, thus forming an internal network.
+As the number of machines I manage increase gradually, it has become a necessity to connect the machines together through secure, reliable tunnels, thus forming an internal network.
 A private network can have the following
 advantages:

  - Ease of configuring services that involve multiple machines, such as a databases and database clients